ppy/osu-wiki/wiki/Difficulties/en.md

 ![Star rating ranges](img/SR-range.png)

-On the website, beatmaps are automatically given a difficulty icon based on star rating:
+On the website, beatmaps are automatically given a difficulty icon based on their star rating:

 <!-- markdownlint-disable MD045 -->
 - ![](/wiki/shared/diff/easy-s.png) Easy: 0.0★–1.99★